The GOlden JAckal Informal Study Group in Europe GOJAGE

 GOJAGE (2011): Giorgos Giannatos (Greece), Luca Lapini (Italy), Dumitru Murariu (Romania), Miha Krofel (Slovenia), Dusko Cirovic (Serbia), Laszlo Szabo (Hungary), Ovidiu Constantin Banea (Romania), Petre Gargarea (Romania), Daniel Perez Vazquez (Spain), Jaroslav Cervinka (Czech Republic), Martin Salek (Czech Republic), Aleksandra Penezic (Serbia), Frank Zachos (Austria), Mark Hajdu (Hungary), Letizia Kozlan (Italy).

-2023: Theodoros Kominos (Greece), Giannis Gasteratos (Greece), Sampath Seneviratne (Sri Lanka), Uthpala Jayaweera (Sri Lanka), Josip Kusak (Croatia), Glenn Lelieveld (Netherlands), Marshall Sarah (Austria), Lazzaroni Martina (Austria), Hubert Potocnik (Slovenia), Frank Narve Rosell (Norway), Hanna Kavli Lodberg-Holm (Norway), Geraldine Werhahn (Switzerland), Nuno Guimaraes (Portugal), Jana Durova (Slovakia), Alper Erturk (Turkey), Bledi Hoxha (Albania), Dragos Hanciu (Romania), Katarzyna Bojarska (Poland), Johanna Perry (Netherlands), Zoi Fondoulakou (Greece), Antonia Galanaki (Greece), Lucian Bolboaca (Romania), Sotiris Kontouras (Greece), Theodoros Naziridis (Greece).
+2023: Giannis Gasteratos (Greece), Sampath Seneviratne (Sri Lanka), Uthpala Jayaweera (Sri Lanka), Josip Kusak (Croatia), Glenn Lelieveld (Netherlands), Marshall Sarah (Austria), Lazzaroni Martina (Austria), Hubert Potocnik (Slovenia), Frank Narve Rosell (Norway), Hanna Kavli Lodberg-Holm (Norway), Nuno Guimaraes (Portugal), Jana Durova (Slovakia), Alper Erturk (Turkey), Bledi Hoxha (Albania), Dragos Hanciu (Romania), Katarzyna Bojarska (Poland), Johanna Perry (Netherlands), Zoi Fondoulakou (Greece), Antonia Galanaki (Greece), Lucian Bolboaca (Romania), Sotiris Kontouras (Greece), Theodoros Naziridis (Greece).

-Representative members can be found in a well-known work of GOJAGE, Hatlauf et al 2016 Assessment of new records (2016) on page 4 (HERE).
+Representative members can be found in a well-known work by GOJAGE, Hatlauf et al. (2016 Assessment of new records), on page 4 (HERE).

-Reliable data and scientific support we got from Janosch Arnold (Austria), Boris Krystufek (Slovenia), Grigore Baboianu (Romania), Nikolai Spassov (Bulgaria), Vassil Golemansky (Bulgaria), Wieslaw Bogdanowicz (Poland), Vasyl Prydatko (Ukraine).
+We received reliable data and scientific support from Janosch Arnold (Austria), Boris Krystufek (Slovenia), Grigore Baboianu (Romania), Nikolai Spassov (Bulgaria), Vassil Golemansky (Bulgaria), Wieslaw Bogdanowicz (Poland), and Vasyl Prydatko (Ukraine).

-This group is open to anyone who wants to get involved in the study of jackals and the relationships that they develop with biodiversity and human activities.
+This group is open to anyone who wants to get involved in studying jackals and the relationships they develop with biodiversity and human activities.
 GOJAGE has no management structures and is not subject to any kind of policies or demands by administrative or scientific organizations.

 The sole purpose of creating this group is to gather information about the golden jackal and related species and to communicate joint research activities and specialized monitoring for the golden jackal species.